“Developing Tomorrow’s research professionals today”

 About the Presenters

-Karen Cloete obtained her BSC degree in Occupational Therapy at the University of Stellenbosch in 1997 where after she opened her private practice, Boland Therapy and Learning Centre, in Paarl and Malmesbury
+Karen Cloete obtained her BSC degree in Occupational Therapy at the University of Stellenbosch in 1997 where after she opened her private practice, Boland Therapy and Learning Centre, in Paarl and Malmesbury.
+Karen has worked in clinical research since 2008 and joined TASK Applied Science in 2010, where she instituted the Quality division.

-Lauren Philips obtained her BSc (Hons) degree in Dietetics (2007), as well as her Masters in Nutrition degree (2015), both from the University of Stellenbosch.
+Lauren Philips obtained her BSc (Hons) cum laude degree in Dietetics (2007), as well as her Masters in Nutrition degree cum laude (2015), both from the University of Stellenbosch.